Are you new to homeschooling? Here are four things you need to consider when beginning your homeschool:

 Because reading helps me show up on purpose in my homeschool (& my life) if I choose the right influencers.

-And I would join the Homeschool Mama Book Club too (but I actually couldn’t do that one, because I wouldn’t have created that yet.
+And I would join the Homeschool Mama Book Club too (but I actually couldn’t do that, because I wouldn’t have created that yet.
 By the way, it is actually a thing: you can join it here!)

 I’d listen to more podcasts.